d0tTino/d0tTino/docs/installation.md

 # Installation

 Follow these steps to set up the configuration files on a new system.
-The provided install scripts are lightweight wrappers that call shared helpers to install fonts, sync color palettes and configure Git hooks.
+The `install.sh` and `bootstrap.ps1` wrappers now only parse command line options and delegate all work to the shared helpers.
+These helpers detect the environment, fix your `PATH`, install fonts, sync color palettes and configure Git hooks.
 Fetch and run the cross-platform installer with a single command:

 ```bash